deejaygraham/intro-to-coding/transcript.md

 30 minutes

-Mozart, standard music notation - someone wrote instructions for a human and a machine to carry out together.
+Mozart the dead composer wrote his programs in standard music notation.
+Thats really what music is, a written set of instructions for a human and a machine to carry out together.
 Human plays violin, piano etc. and even though Mozart is now dead, we can still enjoy his music provided the musicians are able to carry out his instructions to the letter (with some interpretation).
+No one needs the ghost of the composer to be present to make sure that the "code" runs.

 The history of computers has been the history of humans telling machines what to do.
-Like to call out the contribution of women in this field because it isn't as well represented or understood as it should be.
+In taking you through an extremely short history, I'd like to call out the contribution of women in this field because it isn't as well represented or understood as it should be.

+### Witchcraft

-Computer inventor Danny Hillis described what computer programmers do as being akin to witchcraft.
-To be a computer programmer in the 16th century would have seen you burnt at the stake as a witch.
-We carve special markings onto rocks, speak a special arcane language them and they do what we tell them out in the world.
+Super-Computer inventor Danny Hillis described what computer programmers do as being akin to witchcraft.
+We carve special markings onto rocks (silicon chips), speak a special arcane language them (code) and they do what we tell them out in the world (programs).
 If that's not witchcraft, what is?
+To be a computer programmer in the 16th century would have seen you burnt at the stake.

+### Looms

-Jacquard Loom 1800 ish didn't need a human operator, the pattern on the carpet or rug was defined, line by line by a series of cards with holds punched in them to indicate what the design should be.
+In the 1800s the Jacquard Loom was one of the first machines that didn't need a human operator, the pattern on the carpet or rug was defined, line by line by a series of cards with holds punched in them to indicate what the design should be.
 The machine started at the beginning of the stack and worked it's way through each one, line by line until it reached the end and the carpet was complete.

 Before this time, machines were really meant as extensions of a person's capability and required their skill to use them.

-Lots of machines were made after the jacquard loom , still as single purpose devices but with some kind of configuration built into them.
+Lots of machines were made after the jacquard loom, still as single purpose devices but with some kind of configuration built into them.
 But you could not take a windmill and make it into a bakery.

+### Babbage

-Charles Babbage 1830s had an idea for a more general purpose maths calculation machine.
-He got cash from parliament to build the machine (millions) but got bored with it half way through and started another project.
+In the 1830s, Charles Babbage had an idea for a more general purpose maths calculation machine.
+He got cash from parliament to build the machine (millions of pounds) but got bored with it half way through and started another project.
 It was never fully built and tested until fairly recently.

 Despite not having a working machine, Ada Lovelace became the first programmer to write code for a "computer" in the 1840s and the machine didn't even exist!

+### War

 Lots of history goes by with machines becoming more complex and having more variability and control but they tended to stay in their little silos until WWII

 WW II - As the Nazi's had come up with a fiendish plot to encrypt all their data, the good folk of Bletchley Park came together to try and solve the problem using Maths.
 Very interesting history and not revealed until the 1980s when it came into the daylight from the cover of the official secrets act.

-Turing's Universal Machine
+### Turing's Universal Machine
 Alan Turing had some thoughts about general purpose computing and posed the idea that you could build a machine that would know how to carry out a very small set of instructions but that the instructions would be structured in a way that they could be combined in lots of ways so that *any* problem could be solved by it if you could work out what the list of instructions should be.
 Like Babbage, Turing didn't build the computer, that was a team from the Post Office headed by an electrical engineer named Tommy Flowers.
 They built "Collosus" which was the first proper digital computer and helped with the war.

 Lots of other efforts were going on in the US and around the world to solve the same problem so history can be quite hard fought for who has the honour of first "what".

 Notable in these is Jean Bartik and the (all female) crew of the ENIAC which was a digital computer used to simulate bullet trajectories for wartime.
 Prior to this a computer was a person with a calculator using log table to work out trajectories in about a week.
 The ENIAC could do it before the shell landed.

-First Bug
+### Bugs

+Things that go wrong with code where we there is an outcome that we don't intend are called bugs.
+This comes from a time when computers were mostly electrical and electronics writ large, lots of wires, switches, relays and valves.
+The first bug was literally an insect that got caught inside the workings of an early machine and stopped it behaving as the programmers had intended.
+There is never any relation to rabbits.

-To the Moon and back
+### To the Moon and back

-Margaret Hamilton lead the team to develop the guidance systems for the Appollo 11 man on the moon project.
-Show stack of papers.
-This was with knitted memory and less programming power than is available in your mobile phone today.
-It was about 1/millionth.
+One part of JFK's mission to land a man on the moon that often isn't given enough credit is the guidance system that did all the calculations in real time to plot the path from the earth to the moon as both of them were speeding through space, turing around each other and around the sun.
+The computer that did that had less than 1 millionth the power of your mobile phone and nowhere near as much memory.
+The team lead on that project was a woman called Margaret Hamilton and the team had huge number of physical challenges that modern programmers just dont face today.
+One was the need to store the programs and data needed on the flight in memory.
+The only way to store that much memory at the time was in knitted memory, iron cores were magnetized and slotted into a woven matrix to create a binary image of the program.

-### Space !
+### Modern Space !

-Mars

-Robots are all software controlled.
+Space exploration without humans and Mars in particular continues to be an area where software is crucial.
+The Mars rover robots are all software controlled and mostly autonomous.
 Calculations of trajectories earth -> mars are all software (very complicated maths).

 and another woman is notable for writing the parachute guidance systems in the recent mars mission where rovers were dropped from parachutes onto surface.

+### Now

 All this time, the processing of machines has got faster and faster as electronics have improved, got smaller, lighter, more reliable.
 We've gone from hard wired - physical wiring to switches, punched cards, paper tapes etc. so getting information into the machine and getting results back out has always been a challenge.
 Graphs drawn, lights, beeps and boops.